seraphgrid/TENKA_OVERKILL/README.md

 transmitting...

 SG: dude... are you sure?
 SG: ...she isn't perfect... but if you know some emacs, i guess it won't be so scary.
 SG: this is on the doomier side.
-SG: everything is jumbled right now. it's very fuzzy, so i'll explain some things.
+SG: everything is jumbled right now. it's very fuzzy, so i'll explain some things you should do first.

+SG: --- THINGS YOU SHOULD DO FIRST ---

-SG: first, find and replace all instances of /usr/bin/terminator with the terminal you use
+SG: 1. find and replace all instances of /usr/bin/terminator with the terminal you use
     and the syntax necessary to run each command. alternatively, tear it down and do your own thing.

-SG: second, change the commands involving the file manager you want to use. thirdly,
+SG: 2. change the commands involving the file manager you want to use. thirdly,
     change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.

+SG: --- BASICS ---

 SG: spacebar opens the :open -t cmd dialog. ctrl-space opens the :open dialog.
 C-x TAB gives
     you some privacy. a lets you close tabs.
 C-u lets you do different things tho interact with